SHOWING 1 - 1 OF 1 RESULTS

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

-If you live on base you are required by regulation to register your animal with Veterinary Services at building 1146 within ten working days of your arrival.
+If you live on base you are required, by regulation, to register your animal with Veterinary Services within 10 working days of your arrival.
+Veterinary Services can be reached at 623-856-6354 and are located at 13725 Lightning Glendale AZ, 85307.

-All dogs over the age of four months are required to be licensed in Maricopa County.
-You will be required to provide a certificate from your veterinarian verifying required rabies shots and whether or not the animal has been spayed/neutered.
+All dogs 3 months and older are required to be licensed in Maricopa County.
+You will be required to provide a certificate from your veterinarian verifying required rabies shots, and register for the license online.
 Licensing fees are lower for neutered animals.
-Residents of Glendale should be aware that homeowners with more than four pets are required to have a kennel license.

 Only two pets are allowed in base housing.
 Recent Arizona legislation states that during summer months it is a criminal offense to leave an animal in a car and penalties up to $150,000 may be levied.
 The law also states that dogs must be on a leash at all times.
-For more information, see the Maricopa County Animal Care & Control site at https://www.maricopa.gov/3560/Animal-Care-and-Control or call the West Valley Animal Care center at 602-506-7387.
+For more information, see the Maricopa County Animal Care & Control site at https://www.maricopa.gov/3560/Animal-Care-and-Control .

 You'll have to consider such things as preparations for travel, medical information, whether to transport by car or by air, feeding and care while traveling, and settling into the new home.
-Plan for them early.
-Ask about pets at the Airman and Family Readiness Flight and Transportation Office during counseling sessions.
-Check any regulations regarding pets that may apply to your location.
+Plan for you pets early!
+Ask about pets at the Airman and Family Readiness Flight and Transportation Office during counseling sessions, and check any regulations regarding pets that may apply to your location.

 Be very careful when traveling with pets, especially through the southwest desert areas.
-Remember you are coming to the desert!
+Remember you will be in the desert!
 The heat can be extremely stressful and dangerous to pets.
 Never leave your pet in the car during the summer.
-On a hot summer day the inside of a car heats very quickly.
-On an 85 degree day for example the temperature inside you car with windows slightly open will reach 102 degrees in 10 minutes.
+On a hot summer day the inside of a car heats very quickly, for example an 85 degree day can make the temperature inside your car with windows slightly open reach 102 degrees in 10 minutes.
 A 105 degree day has produced a 215 degree temperature inside a car which is deadly to your pet.
-When walking your pet do so when the concrete has cooled off as it can burn your pets paws.
-The summer days in Arizona are over 100 degrees almost every day so leaving your pet at home is the kindest thing you can do.
-While traveling ensure you have plenty of fresh water and make frequent stops.
+Be conscious to only walk your pet when the concrete has cooled off, as it can burn your pets paws and cause serious injury.
+You can test this by placing and holding your hand on the sidewalk for a few seconds to see if it is uncomfortable for you.
+The summer days in Arizona are over 100 degrees almost every day so always consider your pet’s needs and comfort when making plans.
+While traveling ensure you have plenty of fresh water for you and your pets.

 By Car